These are zero waste schemes that operate across the whole of the UK. (For local zero waste projects, see here.)

-Brands: Rubies in the Rubble and The Wonky Food Company sell relishes, chutneys and condiments made from surplus veggies.
+Brands: Rubies in the Rubble and The Wonky Food Company sell relishes, chutneys and sauces made from surplus veggies including vegan mayo made from a by-product of cooking chickpeas.
 Snact make fruit snacks from surplus fruit.
 Chicp make hummus from surplus veg, and Toast brew beer from surplus bread.

 Too Good To Go app allows you to order meals from restaurants and cafes at the end of the day that would otherwise have been thrown away.

 Volunteers are always needed to collect and redistribute surplus food, so if that’s something you could consider, look up FareShares, Olio or the Community Fridge Network.
 There are also many local projects across the country – google should be able to help here.